 I wrote this vegan Warsaw guide after spending about a week in Warsaw, Poland and I’m happy to tell you that vegans are spoilt for choice in the Polish capital.

-When I looked on Happy Cow for vegan restaurants, it informed me that there were no less than 38 vegan restaurants in Warsaw!
+When arrived in Poland and looked on Happy Cow for vegan restaurants, it informed me that there were no less than 38 vegan restaurants in Warsaw!
 That’s 100% vegan restaurants, not vegetarian places or just those with veg options.

 It came as a surprise, as I never knew that Warsaw was so vegan friendly.
-Now I can easily add it to my list of top vegan friendly places in the world.
+Now I can easily add it to my list of top vegan friendly cities in the world.

 Vegan food in Warsaw is great, and as an added bonus, food prices in Warsaw are about 50% of what you would typically pay in Western European cities for a decent vegan meal.

 Vege Bistro – Traditional Vegan Polish Food

 This is one of the loveliest vegan places in Warsaw.
 It serves its own vegan versions of traditional Polish food, like vegan pierogi or buckwheat with caviar.

 It’s a rather small place and when I arrived one day at lunchtime it was completely full, which is always a good sign.
 When I came back on a Sunday afternoon it was much more relaxed.

 I had kompot, a traditional Polish fruit drink, and tried their vegan cheesecake with strawberries made of chickpeas and coconut.

 A chickpea cake may sound weird, and that was a first for me, but its texture was so perfect that I went ahead and Googled “chickpea vegan cake”.
 I found 710,000 results.
 Should try some of those recipes sometime…